How do I sign up (step one of three) for Housing & Dining?

-»As a Bridge to Clemson student you will be able select your housing assignment on the evening of May 30 or 31, 2018.
-It is important for you to check both your Clemson University and Tri-County tech email accounts on the evening of May 16 for your time ticket (room selection time slot), which will indicate the day and time you will be able to log in and select your housing assignment.
+»As a Bridge to Clemson student you will be able select your housing assignment on the evening of May 29 or 30, 2019.
+It is important for you to check both your Clemson University and Tri-County tech email accounts on the evening of May 24 for your time slot (room selection time slot), which will indicate the day and time you will be able to log in and select your housing assignment.

 May I request another Bridge to Clemson participant as a roommate?